-- 1. Students will understand behaviour of structural steel, pressed steel and design philosophies of steel structures. - 2.
+- 1. Students will understand behavior of structural steel, pressed steel and design philosophies of steel structures. - 2.
 Students will be able to analyze and design of grillage foundation. - 3.
 Students will able to analyze and design of overhead steel and pressed steel water tanks. - 4.
-Students will be able to analyze and design of tubular trusses. - 5.
-Students will be able to analyze and design of bunkers and silos. - 6.
-Students will be able to analyze and design of foundations of Transmission line towers overall arrangements and design of members of Transmission line towers. - 7.
-Students will be able to analyze and design of Beam -Columns subjected to uni-axial and bi-axial bending.
+Students will be able to analyze and design of bunkers and silos. - 5.
+Students will be able to analyze and design of foundations of Transmission line towers overall arrangements and design of members of Transmission line towers.